rsampaio/rocl/README.md

-# Rust API client for openapi
+# Rust API client for rocl

 The Open Service Broker API defines an HTTP(S) interface between Platforms and Service Brokers.